Martial arts manual: Predecessors

 Some early testimonies of historical martial arts consist of series of images only.
 The earliest example is a fresco in tomb 15 at Beni Hasan, showing illustrations of wrestling techniques dating to the 20th century BCE.
 Similar depictions of wrestling techniques are found on Attic vases dating to Classical Greece.

 The only known instance of a book from classical antiquity is Papyrus Oxyrhynchus 466 from the 2nd century CE, detailing Greek wrestling techniques.

 There are some examples in the Chinese classics that may predate the turn of the Common Era: the Records of the Grand Historian by Sima Qian (c.
-100 BCE) documents wrestling, referring to earlier how-to manuals" of the Western Han (2nd century BCE), which have however not survived.
+100 BCE) documents wrestling, referring to earlier how-to manuals of the Western Han (2nd century BCE), which have however not survived.
 An extant Chinese text on wrestling is "Six Chapters of Hand Fighting" included in the 1st-century CE Book of Han.

 All other extant manuals date to the Middle Ages or later.

-The "combat stele" at Shaolin Monastery dates to 728 CE.
+The "combat stele" at the Shaolin Monastery dates to 728 CE.

 The earliest text detailing Indian martial arts is the Agni Purana (c.
 8th century), which contains several chapters giving descriptions and instructions on fighting techniques.
 It described how to improve a warrior's individual prowess and kill enemies using various methods in warfare whether they went to war in chariots, horses, elephants or on foot.
 Foot methods were subdivided into armed combat and unarmed combat.
 The former included the bow and arrow, the sword, spear, noose, armour, iron dart, club, battle axe, chakram and trident.
 The latter included wrestling, knee strikes, punching and kicking methods.

 The oldest extant European martial arts manual is Royal Armouries Ms. I.33 (c.
 1300).

 "Illustrations only" manuals do not become extinct with the appearance of prose instructions, but rather exist alongside these, e.g. in the form of the Late Medieval German illuminated manuscripts.